kevinbazira/algori-image-and-video-slider-lite/readme.txt

 = What theme works with Algori Video and Image Slider? =

 Most WordPress themes that are optimized for Gutenberg will work well with Algori Video and Image Slider.
-To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/).
+To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).

 = Why upgrade to Pro? =